christielynam/do-you/README.md

-# React Starter Kit
+# Do You built with React Starter Kit

+Do You was a 2-week self-directed project.
+It is a visually interactive personality assessment application built using React, React Router and Redux.
+The backend server was built with Express, Knex, and Postgres

+Clone this repo and this [backend repo](https://github.com/christielynam/do-you-postgres)

-To install the dependencies:
+To install the dependencies (for both):

 ```
 npm install
 ```

-To fire up a development server:
+To fire up a development server (for both):

 ```
 npm start